Skip to main content

 Grandparent-owned 529s and financial aid

-Starting in the 2024-2025 school year, distributions from a grandparent-owned 529 account will no longer count as income to the student on the Free Application for Federal Student Aid.
+Distributions from grandparent-owned 529 accounts no longer count as income to the student on the Free Application for Federal Student Aid.

 Explore Extra Features